ocaml/RFCs/rfcs/primitive_aliases.md

 ```

 We can only rely on the compiler to pick the unboxed C call (when applicable) for
-`Float.( % )`, and not for `Float.O.( % )`, because it is not exposed as a primitive.
+`Float.modfp`, and not for `Float.( % )`, because it is not exposed as a primitive.
+Thus,
-Thus, users may prefer to explicitly write out the entire `external` description for every
+users may prefer to explicitly write out the entire `external` description for every
 binding, like so:

 ```ocaml